Keep up to date with all things Odyssey Geophysics

 January, 2020

 Transitioning into 2020, it is amazing to look back at how much our team at Odyssey Geophysics has grown and accomplished throughout 2019.
 With our team doubling over the past year, the company has transitioned into a highly-capable, innovation hub, powered by a diverse and talented collection of individuals.
 As a core component of our services, 2019 was a busy year for field operations.
 During the year, the team collectively travelled over 48,583km via helicopter and vehicle in some of the most remote regions of Australia - a greater distance than the circumference of the Earth!
 Our team have been working on a number of geophysical data processing contracts, in a variety of fields, including groundwater, minerals exploration and geoscience research.
-The results of these studies will showcase our cutting-edge processing techniques and continue to promote passive seismology as a new geophysical frontier.
+The results of these studies will showcase our cutting-edge processing techniques and continue to promote ambient seismology as a new geophysical frontier.
 The growth in our team has facilitated a significant ramp-up in research and development.
 Our engineers have been busy prototyping new purpose-built hardware solutions, while our geophysicists, software developers and external partners have been developing novel cloud-enabled data processing techniques.
 We look forward to future projects, challenges and opportunities in 2020.

 Groundwater Subsurface Analysis Utilising Passive Seismic Data in Northwestern Australia